srubenking/adventofcode2025/README.md

   Huge improvement from Day 1!
 The first time I *thought* I had the correct solution was the time I *did* have the correct solution!
 I did what felt like a pretty simple (mentally) method and just checked if the first half of an even length integer (but as a string) matched the second half.
 I talked with my partner about a way this could be done mathematically afterwards though, and depending on the requirements for Part 2 might update my code to do that (it took a hot second to run what I have now).

   ### Part 2
   I THOUGHT SO.
 I didn't think so enough to prepare for it in Part 1 though.
+I updated my day 1 code to do what I described above, but then had to use pen and paper to work out how to apply it to these new patterns.
+My first try was too high, but it turned out I just needed to delete the solution from Part 1 that was still in my Part 2 function.
+Success!

 </details>